 On the other hand, the Simplii Cashback Visa card functions like a regular credit card and reports your card activities to credit bureaus.

-You’ll also earn some cash back on your purchases using both KOHO prepaid card and Simplii Cash-back credit card.
+You’ll also earn some cash back on your purchases using both KOHO prepaid Mastercard and Simplii Cash-back credit card.

 KOHO vs Simplii: Fees